Super Action Pack… and How to Use this Template

 Demo #5: Track points and use variables for basic math

 What if there were points that participants could gain or lose?
-This sequence shows how a game can keep track of numbers like pointers or scores, and use arithmetic on them.
-It also showcases how the Process Response Card can be used to facilitate complex processes for your activity.
+This sequence shows how an activity can keep track of numbers like pointers or scores, and use arithmetic on them.
+It also showcases how the Keyword Branch Card can be used to facilitate complex processes for your activity.

-(A showcase of the Variables feature and the Set Variable, Arithmetic Operator, and Process Response cards)
+(A showcase of the Variables feature and the Set Variable, Arithmetic Operator, and Keyword Branch cards)

 Demo #6: Save a comment or participant answer to a question